anthonysecco/WiCAN-Ford-Transit/README.md

 ### Dashboards

+Some dashboard ideas.
+These can be updated or changed with other vehicle data (GPS, Cell Signal, Fresh/Gray tank etc.)

 | **Panel**              | **Description**                                                                  | **Purpose**                                           |
 | ---------------------- | -------------------------------------------------------------------------------- | ----------------------------------------------------- |
 | **Fuel Efficiency**    | Real-time, projected, and historical fuel consumption.                   | Adjust driving behavior and monitor fuel usage.       |